solo-io/gloo-docs/gloo/docs/dev/writing-upstream-plugins.md

 	return results, errorsDuringUpdate, nil
 }

+{{< /highlight >}}

 The last step is to fill in our new goroutine.
 Let's have it poll on an interval of 10 seconds, sending updated `v1.EndpointList`s down the `results` channel:

-{{< /highlight >}}

-Now that our `getLatestEndpoints` function is finished, we can tie everything together in our plugin's `WatchEndpoints`.

-Let's get the initializations out of the way:

 {{< highlight go "hl_lines=20-43" >}}